-In addition to our varied weekend line up, The Welly hosts a number of fixed and rotating monthly events, including an open mic, sea shanty singing with The Wellington Wailers and a Folk night with The Rude Mechanicals.
-Monday nights are home to our quiz (come and have a go if you think you’re nerd enough) and every other Saturday we stage a jazz session.
+In addition to our varied weekend line up, The Welly hosts a number of fixed and rotating monthly events, including an open mic, sea shanty singing with The Wellington Wailers and a Folk night with The Rude Mechanicals & every other Saturday we stage a jazz session.
 See below for more info.

 Hosted by guitarist and singer-songwriter Matt Szul, our Open Mic evening encourages musicians of all styles and abilities to perform in a relaxed and supportive environment.
 Whether trying out original material or performing traditional and popular classics, Open Mic @ the Duke is an ideal platform to develop music skills and for sharing performance space with fellow musicians.
 Check in with Matt on your arrival to request a slot.
 An eclectic mix of music guaranteed!

 The Rude Mechanicals are a Sussex-based multi-instrumental trio (occasionally augmented by musical pals to form larger bands) playing a very wide variety of music.
 Their material is mostly from the English, European and American folk heritage but often spans other musical traditions.
-Come down on a Wednesday from 8:30pm for an informal and somewhat unpredictable acoustic evening with a wide range of instruments and material, occasionally augmented by musical pals for even more variety.
+Come down every other Wednesday from 7:30pm for an informal and somewhat unpredictable acoustic evening with a wide range of instruments and material, occasionally augmented by musical pals for even more variety.

 With classic tracks of the 30s & 40s big band and swing era, 50s bebop and the birth of the cool, modern jazz, 60s groove & ambient, and the global sounds of 70s fusion, there is sure to be something for every taste!

-Starting at 3pm, the sessions provide a platform for performers to try out new and standard material.
-Core performers are Andy Worthy on saxophones and flute, & Matt Szul on acoustic and electric guitars.
+Starting at 4pm, the sessions provide a platform for performers to try out new and standard material.
 Guests have included singers such as Michele Nardell and Zoe Lewis, with other players always being welcome to join in.

 A totally free event and a perfect way to relax on a Saturday afternoon.